What is the primary difference between voluntary and involuntary ... | Channels for Pearson+

 1

-Identify the two types of muscle tissues mentioned: voluntary and involuntary muscles.
+Identify the types of muscle tissues: Voluntary muscles are primarily skeletal muscles, while involuntary muscles include cardiac and smooth muscles.

-Understand that voluntary muscles are those that can be controlled consciously.
-These are primarily the skeletal muscles, which are responsible for movements like walking, lifting, and other activities that require conscious effort.
+Understand the control mechanism: Voluntary muscles are controlled consciously, meaning you can decide when to move them.
+Involuntary muscles are controlled unconsciously by the autonomic nervous system.

-Recognize that involuntary muscles are those that operate without conscious control.
-These include smooth muscles found in the walls of internal organs and cardiac muscles found in the heart.
+Locate where these muscles are found: Voluntary muscles are typically associated with the skeletal system, allowing for movement of bones and joints.
+Involuntary muscles are found in the heart (cardiac muscle) and walls of internal organs (smooth muscle).

 Watch next